DavidWagih/NLP_movie-recommender/README.md

 <br><br>Later we explore some purposed ideas of our own to strengthen the recommendations and letting the user have more  control  over  the  recommendations  filter  by  genres  and  movie  language,  we  achieve  this  kind  of  conditional recommendation by weighting some features in the latent feature vector before constructing the correlation matrix.

 ## Requirements
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages with the latest updates.

 - pandas <br/>
 - numpy <br/>